stacklane/docs/🗄/Article/scripting/queries.md

 Results will be returned in the model's [natural ordering](/🗄/Article/models/ordering.md#query).

-For convenience the "all" query on a model type is also available to [Mustache](/🗄/Article/endpoints/mustache.md).
+The "all" query on a model type is also available to [Mustache](/🗄/Article/endpoints/mustache.md).
 Any other queries must be built within a [supplier](/🗄/Article/scripting/suppliers.md) before importing them into Mustache.

 ```file-name